 These soils have the general properties specified for the Gleysolic order and the Gleysol great group.
-Typically they have strongly gleyed B and C horizons, and they may have organic surface horizons and an eluvial horizon.
+Typically, they have strongly gleyed B and C horizons, and they may have organic surface horizons and an eluvial horizon.
 Orthic Gleysols are identified by the following properties:

-- 1. They have a B horizon, Bg or Btjg, rarely Bng, at least 5 cm thick. - They may have an Ah or Ap horizon as specified for the Gleysol great group. - 3.
-They do not have a Btg horizon or a Bgf at least 5 cm thick.
+- 1. They have a B horizon (Bg or Btjg) at least 10 cm thick. - 2.
+They may have an Ah or Ap horizon as specified for the Gleysol great group. - 3.
+They do not have a Btg horizon, a solonetzic B horizon, or a Bgf horizon at least 10 cm thick.